timjzee/frankenstein-v2/articles/2017-12-6-frankenstein.markdown

 | --- | --- | --- | --- |
 | __Array 2:__ | `Mary Shelley` | `Percy Shelley` | `Mary Shelley` |

+It might be possible to convert the e-book into this format.
+However, often e-books are DRM-protected which would probably make this process rather frustrating.
 Besides, it would probably be illegal to turn the e-book version into raw text and redistribute it online.
+Luckily, we have an alternative source for Robinson's annotated version: The Shelley Godwin Archive.